SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

 \subsubsection{Secret Dataset}

-The next set of evaluations were performed on the "Secret Dataset," which, while similar in resolution and field strength to the training data, originates from a different source and may possess distinct properties.
-The median ± IQR of the scores (DICE, JACRD, VOLSMTY, MUTINF and bAHD) are reported in Table \ref{tab:secret_performance_median_iqr} and shown using box plots in Figures \ref{fig:box_HendrikROT_Dice},\ref{fig:box_HendrikROT_Jaccard},\ref{fig:box_HendrikROT_VolSim},\ref{fig:box_HendrikROT_MI}, and \ref{fig:box_HendrikROT_bAHD}.
+The next set of evaluations were performed on the secret dataset, which, whilst sharing the same resolution and field strength as the training data, originates from a different study and may possess distinct properties.
+The median ± IQR of the scores (Dice, Jaccard, VolSim, MI, and bAVD) are reported in Table \ref{tab:secret_performance_median_iqr}.
+The per-subject Dice and bAVD score distributions are shown as box plots in Figures~\ref{fig:box_HendrikROT_Dice} and~\ref{fig:box_HendrikROT_bAVD}; the corresponding Jaccard, VolSim and MI box plots are provided in Appendix~\ref{app:extra_boxplots} (Figures~\ref{fig:box_HendrikROT_Jaccard}, \ref{fig:box_HendrikROT_VolSim} and \ref{fig:box_HendrikROT_MI}).
+A qualitative visualisation of the segmentations on a representative subject from this dataset is shown in Figure~\ref{fig:qual_secret}.

-The baseline methods, UNet MSS and DS6, yielded DICE scores of 0.692 ± 0.137 and 0.687 ± 0.125, respectively.
-While these baselines provided a solid reference point, they were outperformed by several proposed methods.
-However, certain methods did not exceed baseline performance.
-For instance, \textbf{ADAR\_LAB SwinUNETR} achieved a DICE of 0.667 ± 0.086 and a JACRD of 0.500 ± 0.102, both lower than those of the baselines.
-Similarly, the \textbf{Koala OM2} method reported a DICE of 0.654 ± 0.151 and a JACRD of 0.485 ± 0.185, failing to surpass baseline metrics.
+The baselines, \baseUNetMSS[0] and \baseDSSx[0], yielded Dice scores of 0.692 ± 0.137 and 0.687 ± 0.125, respectively.
+Although these baselines provided a solid reference point, they were outperformed by several of the submitted methods.
+However, certain methods did not exceed the baseline performance.
+For instance, \ADARSwinUNETR[0] achieved a Dice of 0.667 ± 0.086 and a Jaccard of 0.500 ± 0.102, both lower than those of the baselines.
+Similarly, \koalaTwo[0] reported a Dice of 0.654 ± 0.151 and a Jaccard of 0.485 ± 0.185, below the baseline metrics.

-The \textbf{PBI Scrolling 2D UNet} method yielded a DICE of 0.683 ± 0.068 and a JACRD of 0.518 ± 0.078, slightly below the baselines.
-Its VOLSMTY was 0.867 ± 0.085, and it had a relatively high bAHD of 1.262 ± 3.010, indicating less precise boundary segmentation.
-Methods such as \textbf{EURECOM-UNIANDES} and \textbf{FunPixel} also did not outperform the baselines, with DICE scores of 0.642 ± 0.081 and 0.598 ± 0.050, respectively.
-Their bAHD scores were significantly higher, suggesting challenges in boundary accuracy.
+The \pbiScroll[0] method yielded a Dice of 0.683 ± 0.068 and a Jaccard of 0.518 ± 0.078, slightly below the baselines.
+Its VolSim was 0.867 ± 0.085, and it had a relatively high bAVD of 1.262 ± 3.010, indicating less precise boundary segmentation. \eurecom[0] and \funpixel[0] also did not outperform the baselines, with Dice scores of 0.642 ± 0.081 and 0.598 ± 0.050, respectively.
+Their bAVD scores were considerably higher, suggesting difficulty in boundary accuracy.

-The \textbf{Koala Manual} method exhibited the lowest performance metrics, with a DICE of 0.338 ± 0.107 and a JACRD of 0.203 ± 0.083.
-Its volume similarity was 0.398 ± 0.145, and it reported a high bAHD of 17.325 ± 14.446, indicating substantial boundary inaccuracies.
+\koalaMan[0] exhibited the lowest performance metrics, with a Dice of 0.338 ± 0.107 and a Jaccard of 0.203 ± 0.083.
+Its volumetric similarity was 0.398 ± 0.145, and it reported a high bAVD of 17.325 ± 14.446, indicating substantial boundary inaccuracies.